FNIF

 school girls school girls FNIF school girls

-Since the initiation of the programme 316 girls have been enrolled in the GCEF.
-In 2010-11, the programme is taking on an evaluation to better understand the impact of the programme and how best to strengthen it.
+Since the initiation of the programme 385 girls have been enrolled in the GCEF, and we have enabled 184 of these to complete secondary school.
+In 2015 we will be supporting a total of 178 girls, and ask for your kind donations to sponsor them.
 A contribution of just US$ 200 will help cover the costs of uniforms, school books, and fees for the primary education of a girl child for one year, and US$ 600 for secondary education.
 Approximately US$ 5,000 will secure the education of a girl throughout her primary and secondary schooling years.

 What the nurse volunteers and teachers have to say: